 Nestling a deck and spa into an enclosed area ensures the utmost privacy and serenity.
 Underground spas intrude less on the surrounding space too.
 They make it easier to decorate the surrounding area with furniture.

 Gazebos offer some privacy and protection from the weather.
 You can enjoy sheltered spas in a rainstorm or in the heat of a clear afternoon.
 Plus, gazebos protect spas from snowfall, debris and sunlight bleaching.

 A Luxurious Lookout

-Hot tubs overlooking property from the second storey can create jaw-dropping views.
+Hot tubs overlooking the property from the second storey can create jaw-dropping views.
 That said, they do sacrifice privacy in concentrated areas.
 Nevertheless, elevated spas provide easy access to rooms on the top floor.
 They can also circumvent the limitations of a small backyard.

 Into the Wild